Mississippi Today

 This year, Mays-Jackson has also introduced new allegations to support her argument that the board has repeatedly denied her the opportunity to lead Jackson State because she is a woman.

 For instance, Mays-Jackson alleges that the board has only named Black women to lead the state’s three public HBCUs after a national search.
-That is, her lawsuit claims Black men come out on top when the board uses a search process that favors internal applicants.
+That is, her lawsuit claims Black men out on top when the board uses a search process that favors internal applicants.

-In 2020, the lawsuit states the board permanently appointed Hudson president despite Rankins stating Hudson would not be allowed to apply for the job.
+In 2020, the lawsuit states the board permanently appointed Hudson president despite Rankins stating Hudson would not be to apply for the job.
 The move prevented Mays-Jackson from applying for the position — a fact that IHL, in a recent filing, has used in its defense.

-“Her Complaint wholly fails to identify how the individual trustees violated her constitutional rights when the IHL Board failed to appoint her to a position she did not apply for,” IHL wrote.
+“Her Complaint wholly fails to identify how the individual trustees violated her constitutional rights when the IHL Board failed to appoint her to a position she did not apply for,” IHL wrote

 The following year, Mays-Jackson filed a complaint with the EEOC.
 In IHL’s response to her complaint, attached to one of her recent filings, an attorney hired by the board notes that its presidential hiring policy “plainly allows IHL to forgo an extended search process and to offer the presidency to any person known to them.”